A Record-Breaking Portage!

 This year, our 21 Canoe Heads teams made the hard work of portaging look like a breeze as they traversed the waterfront with ease under the shining sun.
 Amici campers greeted them at the finish line, and each participant was handed a handmade medal of appreciation.
 What an awesome moment for everyone!

 The day capped off with our Canoes ‘n Brews afterparty, hosted by Labatt.
 A group cheers was shared by all for helping to send over one hundred kids to summer camp.
-A big cheers was also extended to the 1600 donors and many sponsors who played an important part in making the day possible including, Toronto Hydro, TD, PayPal, Aspen Ridge Homes, Mercer, Investors Group, Arrow Capital, Harbourfront Canoe and Kayak Centre and Labatt.
+A big cheers was also extended to the 1600 donors and many sponsors who played an important part in making the day possible including, Toronto Hydro, TD, PayPal, Aspen Ridge Homes, Mercer, Investors Group, Arrow Capital Management, Harbourfront Canoe and Kayak Centre and Labatt.